angelmartinclt/JavaScript-Guided-Inquiry-week-3/README.md

 For Guided Inquiry week 3 my goal was to write functions for 4 various problems.
 Through each folder I have labeled the challenges by difficulty so the user can easily sort and review each problem!
+Don't forget to copy the path, inspect the page and go to the console to very all of the output not shown on the pages.